CaseyRo/casey.berlin/pages/raspberry PI 101.md

 I've considered changing the size a few times afterwards (my partner had a bigger need than I expected for disk space) - I decided to connect my drive to my mac, boot a virtual linux setup with a gui and use [Gparted](https://gparted.org/) to do so.

 There is a commandline alternative where it’s based on called [parted](https://www.tecmint.com/parted-command-to-create-resize-rescue-linux-disk-partitions/), and in combination with fdisk can do destructive stuff.
-I didn’t touch that after one attempt.
+I didn’t touch that after one attempt that failed.

 ### 2.3.
 OMV5 (openmediavault) on debian -- (FAILED!)